dartoos-dev/eo_color/README.md

 ## Overview

-**EO-Color** is an **E**legant, **O**bject-oriented implementation of the Material Design color palettes, as well as a color framework.
+**EO-Color** is an **E**legant, **O**bject-oriented implementation of the Material Design color palettes and swatches, as well as a color framework.

 It is intended to be used as: